Best pound to rupee exchange rate: 1 GBP = 93.15 INR

 The British pound sterling is the oldest still-circulating currency in the world.
 It also enjoys the ranking of the fourth most traded currency – the first three spots on the list are taken by the US dollar, the euro and the Japanese yen.
 India’s rupee, on the other hand, is traded far less frequently on international markets, in large part due to several strict controls imposed on the currency by the country’s central bank, the Reserve Bank of India.

 India’s Foreign Exchange Management Act places tight restrictions on outgoing rupee transfers being sent from India, which can provide several challenges for consumers looking to send money overseas from India.
-Despite this, India’s massive 1.25 billion population combined with Britain’s colonial history in India still makes the pound and rupee a popular currency pair.
+Despite this, India’s massive population of 1.25 billion combined with Britain’s colonial history in India still makes the pound and rupee a popular currency pair.

 During the 60-plus years since India’s independence, the pound-to-rupee exchange rate has fluctuated substantially.
 However, the pound has consistently been the far stronger performer of the two currencies.